canalguada/nicy/README.md

 See also comments in the `00-types.types` file.
 ### Rules
 Once the available cgroups and types have been set, subdirectories can be filled with some .rules files.
-A **rule** can be seen as a specific **preset** for a unique given program.
+A **rule** can be seen as a specific **preset** for a unique program.
 For instance :
 ```
 { "name": "chromium", "type": "Web-Browser" }
 { "name": "firefox", "type": "Web-Browser" }